quentinassemat/power-consumption/README.md

 # Prediction of Power Consumption

-I conducted this project with Quentin Assémat under the supervision of Professor Steve Oudot.
+I conducted this project with Valentin Braux-Guillin under the supervision of Professor Steve Oudot.

 The goal was to analyze the data available for the power consumption of a household, in order to identify consumption patterns and establish their correlation with meteorological data.
 We detected apparent seasons with the *k*-means clustering method and tested the presence of known distributions in the hourly consumption with Kolmogorov-Smirnov tests.
 We estimated and back-tested the power consumption with meteorological data using linear and *k*-NN regressions.